 With the threats facing forests in the Mountain West, fast and concerted action is required to ensure the improved health and ongoing survival of these high-elevation forests.
 American Forests is partnering with others to comprehensively protect and restore these endangered western forests.

-Nancy Bockino of the U.S. National Park Service climbs a whitebark pine to collect disease-resistant cones.
+Read ecologist Nancy Bockino’s tale of climbing whitebark pine to collect disease-resistant cones.

 Goal 1: Create and implement a replicable protection and restoration strategy applicable to other threatened forest ecosystems.

 - Planting more than 100,000 disease-resistant seedlings in prioritized areas.

 - Collecting cones and testing them for natural disease resistance so that additional resistant seedlings can be propagated in nurseries.

 - Applying pheromone patches (verbenone) to more than 10,000 adult disease-resistant trees to protect them from beetle infestation.